-Pictures of Winter Teeth Chattering Visit ~ Royal Gorge Bridge in Colorado
+Pictures of Winter Teeth Chattering Visit to the Royal Gorge in Colorado

 My grandparents liked to travel around the United States and from their tales of having seen the attraction, it was of interest to me to someday see The Royal Gorge of Colorado for myself.